100+ Best Fundraising Ideas for Everyone in 2024

 52. All-You-Can-Eat Potato Party

-Everyone loves potatoes.
-And they’re a staple side dish found on most Thanksgiving tables.
+Most everyone loves potatoes.
+And they’re a staple side dish found on most Thanksgiving tables!
 So, why not use this popular root vegetable to raise money for your nonprofit organization?

-Potatoes are cheap to buy in bulk, easy to store and can be prepared in a myriad of ways.
-Organize a Halloween event and set up an all-you-can-eat potato bar.
+Potatoes are cheap to buy in bulk, easy to store, and can be prepared in a myriad of ways.
+Organize a Thanksgiving event and set up an all-you-can-eat potato bar.
 Offer a buffet of different toppings and appetizers to accompany the potatoes (broccoli, cheese, baked beans, and more).
 To make the event even more memorable, organize games, karaoke, or other entertainment.

 Charge a fee at the door for full access to the potato bar.